cloudify-cosmo/getcloudify.org/source/guide/3.2/ui-blueprint-upload.md

 # Packaging a Blueprint

-Cloudify's UI allows the user to upload a packaged TAR blueprint file to the manager.
+Cloudify's UI allows the user to upload a packaged blueprint file to the manager.

-The TAR file must include a folder containing the bluperint's resources along with a main blueprint file named `blueprint.yaml`.
+The packaged blueprint file must include a folder containing the blueprint's resources along with a main blueprint YAML file (defaults to `blueprint.yaml`).

 Once the user has the blueprint folder ready with the main blueprint inside it, the user can create a blueprint TAR file by using the command line:

 {% highlight bash %}